2024 Leadership Academy

 At its most fundamental level, leadership is about the ability to make a decision.
 Since we all make hundreds of decisions each day, everyone has leadership characteristics.
 Just having these characteristics does not mean that we are consistently good at exercising them.
 Like a muscle, leadership strength is developed through deliberate focus on the skills and behaviors that build leadership acumen.
 As your self-awareness of leadership matures, your impact and potential will grow.

-WHCA/WiCAL has designed this Leadership Academy for the unique needs and demands of health care professionals.
-Professionals at any stage of their career are invited to join this cohort-based model for an immersive experience unlike other training and development opportunities you may have experienced.
-You and your peers will engage in the exploration of fundamental leadership skills and behaviors, and then apply your learning in the workplace as “homework”.
+WHCA/WiCAL has designed this Leadership Academy for the unique needs and demands of long term care professionals.
+Individuals at any stage of their career are invited to join this cohort-based model for an immersive experience unlike other training and development opportunities previously experienced.
+You and your peers will engage in the exploration of fundamental & advanced leadership skills and behaviors, and then apply your learning in the workplace as “homework”.
 In addition to growing confidence, personal efficiency and effectiveness will emerge.
+Enrollment is open to all member facility staff & leadership; we also extend the invitation to partners and their staff.
+Individuals who have “heard it all” when it comes to leadership training, are strongly encouraged to attend the Academy!

-TUITION/ENROLLMENT: $1,750 for the entire program; this includes the curriculum & education, breakfast/lunch during each session, indefinite access the Leadership Academy archives, tools, and recourses, and $200 off Fall Convention Registration.
-Additionally, this program is approved for continuing education through NAB. **All registrations received by 5 PM CST on May 12 will automatically receive a $500 scholarship, which brings the cost of the academy down to $1,250**
+TUITION/ENROLLMENT: $1,750 for the entire program; this includes the curriculum & education, breakfast/lunch during each session, indefinite access the Leadership Academy archives, tools, and recourses.
+Additionally, this program is approved for continuing education through NAB. **All registrations received before May 17, 2024 will automatically receive a $250 scholarship, which brings the cost of the academy down to $1,500**

 LEADERSHIP ACADEMY BENEFITS